 Heroin is usually taken by intravenous or intramuscular injection, and therefore penetrates the brain more quickly than other opiates, which is why many addicts prefer it to other forms.
 Although most opiates are prescribed in pill form, buprenorphine is taken sublingually and morphine can be used in patch form.

 The physical side effects of opiates can include sweating, drowsiness, constipation, lightheadedness, difficulty breathing, dry mouth, rashes or hives, reduced sex drive, vertigo, pinpoint pupils, low blood pressure, liver damage and edema.

 Opiates also significantly decrease respiratory activity.
 As a result, taken in excessive amounts they can cause a person to stop breathing.
-Since heroin is usually injected, it can lead to other serious health problems acquired through transmission of blood-borne disease, such as HIV/Aids or Hepatitis C.
+Since heroin is usually injected, it can lead to other serious health problems acquired through the transmission of blood-borne diseases, such as HIV/Aids or Hepatitis C.